BigGaemer/dsa-prj/README.md

 run (in terminal) `npm start`

 ## Project Description:
-Our project is abot an mobile phonebook aplication that allows users to manage a list of contacts using simple data structures such as:
+Our project is about an mobile phonebook aplication that allows users to manage a list of contacts using simple data structures such as:
 <br> Arrays and Linked Lists.
 <br><br>
 Our project has the ability to: